nicorichard/BinaryTargetProcess/README.md

 process.run()
 ```

-Now, anyone on your team with Swift installed can quickly and easily invoke SwiftLint:
+Now, anyone on your team with Swift installed can quickly and easily invoke a pre-compiled version of SwiftLint.

 ```
 swift run swiftlint